jumjum123/ESP8266WebIDE/README.md

 This web app requires the following permissions:
 * *Serial port access* : So that it can access the Espruino board via USB/Serial
-* *Webcam access* : So that when you click the little person icon in the top-right of the terminal window, you can overlay the terminal on a live video feed
 * *Filesystem/storage access* : For loading/saving your JavaScript files to your local disk

 Using